spmeesseman/app-publisher/README.md

 - Auto-populate history file with commit messages since last version
 - Update all versioned files with new version
 - Run application specific build scripts
-- Build installer if required
+- Build installer if specified
 - Upload distribution files to network drive
-- Publish NPM package if required
+- Build and publish NPM package if specified
-- Publish Nuget package if required
+- Build and publish Nuget package if specified
 - Run application specific deploy scripts
 - Check all modifications into SVN
 - Tag with new version in SVN